-~Please read your child’s Assignment Book and check the pockets of his or her Homework Folder each evening.
-This folder may contain homework, important papers, schoolwork, and parent information.
-Folders/Assignment Books are to be returned to school every day.
-Please feel free to write a note in the assignment book if you would like to communicate with me regarding any work being sent home, homework, etc. as Assignment Books are checked by me frequently.
+~Please check your child’s Homework Folder each evening.
+This folder may contain homework, important papers, schoolwork, returned tests, and parent information.
+Folders are to be returned to school every day.

 ~Homework should take no longer than 40-45 minutes.

 Homework Tip # 1

 Choose a well lit, quiet place at home to do homework.
 Even if most homework is completed at another location after school, there still should be a place in the home in which to study.

 ~IMPORTANT: Keep the radio and TV off while homework is being done.